openebs/website/docs/main/troubleshooting/troubleshooting-local-storage.md

 ### BDC created by localPV in pending state {#bdc-by-localpv-pending-state}

-The BDC created by localpv provisioner (bdc-pvc-xxxx) remains in pending state and PVC does not get Bound
+The BDC created by localpv provisioner (bdc-pvc-xxxx) remains in pending state and PVC does not get Bound.

 **Troubleshooting:**
-Describe the BDC to check the events recorded on the resource
+Describe the BDC to check the events recorded on the resource.

 ```
 kubectl describe bdc bdc-pvc-xxxx -n openebs